 Fall Festivities: Celebrate Friendships with Fun Fall Events

 Summer’s over and you’ve stowed away the pool gear, taken care of the back-to-school supply list, and packed a sack lunch for your first grader.
 And even if you haven’t sent anyone back to school, fall is a great time to regroup and catch up on the things you may have neglected over the summer.
 If one of the things you’ve been meaning to do is gather your friends for a fun afternoon or evening, this may be the perfect time to host a girlfriend get-together.
-Here are some fresh ideas for fun you can bring to your neighborhood this autumn!
+Here are some fun activities with friends this autumn!

 Shop the Day Away